scherroman/TweetMapAnsible/README.md

 nginx           hard    nofile          199680 nginx           soft    nofile          65535

-EVERY TIME YOU EXIT AN SSH SESSION AND THEN SSH BACK INTO THE MASTER VM, TO SSH-FORWARD PROPERLY TO THE PRIVATE VMS, YOU MUST START UP SSH-AGENT AGAIN WITH (haven’t been able to automate it without errors):
+WARNING: EVERY TIME YOU SSH BACK INTO THE MASTER VM EXIT AN SSH SESSION AND THEN SSH BACK INTO THE MASTER VM, TO SSH-FORWARD PROPERLY TO THE PRIVATE VMS, YOU MUST START UP SSH-AGENT AGAIN WITH (haven’t been able to automate it without errors):
 Startup ssh-agent:  eval $(ssh-agent -s)
 Add ssh keys to agent:  ssh-add